highmountaintea/create-mithril-app/server-setup.md

 ## Usage

-`create-mithril-app` comes with another command `create-mithril-app-api`.
+`create-mithril-app` comes with another command `create-mithril-server`.
 It creates a sample API server.
 In the terminal, type the following:
 ```
-create-mithril-app-api <directory>
+create-mithril-server <directory>
 cd <directory>
 npm install
 npm run dev